CodeByNikolas/ETHBFrontEnd/README.md

 This Project is a Fork off of https://github.com/yashgo0018/maci-wrapper (even though it is not shown in the top of the repository)

-# Scaffold ETH 2 + MACI Voting Template
+# PriMaci Frontend Voting Template

-Welcome to the Scaffold ETH 2 + MACI Voting Template!
-This template is a powerful starting point for developers aiming to build decentralized voting applications that prioritize privacy and resist collusion.
-Combining the rapid development environment of Scaffold ETH with the innovative Minimal Anti-Collusion Infrastructure (MACI), this template offers a robust foundation for creating secure and transparent voting systems on the Ethereum blockchain.
+Welcome to the PriMaci Frontend Voting Template!

 ## Features